BrandonXu6106/obsidianpublish/content/thoughts/time.md

 The UX is *additive,* rather than *reductive*.
 We’re always “putting time on” calendars, never “taking it off.”

 Some particularly desperate people would invent fake events and strategically place them throughout the day, making it difficult for would-be time thieves to find enough “empty” time.
 These protective mechanisms are band-aids.
-They’re what designers call [[desire paths]]
+They’re what designers call [[desire paths](desire%20paths.md)

 ## Virtual Time

 [Virtual Time](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.134.6637&rep=rep1&type=pdf) (Jefferson, 1985)

-A [[git]] _rebase_-like approach to resolving conflict
+A [[git.md]] _rebase_-like approach to resolving conflict

-- Similar to [[Antimatter]] and netcode rollback
+- Similar to [[Antimatter.md]] and netcode rollback
   - Programmers can write correct software without paying any attention to late-arriving messages, and even with no knowledge of the possiblity of rollback, just as they can write without any attention to, or knowledge of, the possibility of page faults in a virtual memory system.
   - For every message there exists an antimessage that is exactly like it in format and content except in one field, its sign.
 Whenever a message and its antimessage occur in the same queue, they immediately annihilate one another.
 - Uses a global virtual time (GVT) watermark
-  - Similar to GST in [[system model#Timing behaviour (e.g. latency)|timing behaviours in system models]]
+  - Similar to GST in [[system model#Timing behaviour (e.g. latency)|timing behaviours in system models](system%20model.md)
   - Min of
     1.  all virtual times in all virtual clocks at time $r$
     2.  the virtual send times of all messages that have been sent but not yet processed at time $r$